ellis-bio/ellisjalia/index.md

 <img src="/assets/images/ferrari-design-5.png" style="max-width: 100%; height: auto; margin-bottom:1em; margin-top: 1em;">
 </div>

-“The Mobius ribbon is very interesting because there are two surfaces.
+<p>“The Mobius ribbon is very interesting because there are two surfaces.
 If you connect the ribbon like this [gestures to a half twist] you create one infinite surface.
 So you can see that there is four dimensions, the time taking part on this.
 This bottle [Klein bottle] has a very peculiar thing.
 The inner and the outer surfaces are just one.
 Just one infinite surface.
 This is the idea that we had.
 As you can see in these sketches [below].
-So surfaces that are twisting and changing sections continuously could create the feeling of a very organic object.”
+So surfaces that are twisting and changing sections continuously could create the feeling of a very organic object.”</p>

 <div style="text-align: center;">
 <img src="/assets/images/ferrari-design-6.png" style="max-width: 100%; height: auto; margin-bottom:1em; margin-top: 1em;">